mprinc/webpack.js.org/src/content/guides/asset-management.md

 ## Loading Data

-Another useful asset that can be loaded is data, like JSON files, CSVs, TSVs, and XML.
-Support for JSON is actually built-in, similar to NodeJS, meaning `import Data from './data.json'` will work by default.
+Another useful asset that can be loaded is data, like <span class='definition'>JSON files, CSVs, TSVs, and XML</span>. <span class='important'>Support for JSON is actually built-in</span>, similar to NodeJS, meaning `import Data from './data.json'` will work by default.
 To import CSVs, TSVs, and XML you could use the [csv-loader](https://github.com/theplatapi/csv-loader) and [xml-loader](https://github.com/gisikw/xml-loader).
 Let's handle loading all three:

 ``` bash
 npm install --save-dev csv-loader xml-loader